TwelveIterationMods/CraftingTweaks/README.md

 // [...] (same structure for "TweakBalance" and "TweakClear")

 FMLInterModComms.sendMessage("craftingtweaks", "RegisterProvider", tagCompound);
+// or FMLInterModComms.sendMessage("craftingtweaks", "RegisterProviderV2", tagCompound); if using V2 features
 ```

 The commented out lines are optional (the example above shows the default value).

 The fields are described below:
 * **ContainerClass**: The full class name (including package name) of your container class with the crafting grid.
-* **ContainerCallback**: The full class name (including package name) of an optional container callback; a class that implements Function<Container, Boolean> to determine whether a container is a valid crafting container
+* **ContainerCallback**: (V2 or higher) The full class name (including package name) of an optional container callback; a class that implements Function<Container, Boolean> to determine whether a container is a valid crafting container
 * **GridSlotNumber**: The slotNumber of the first slot in the crafting matrix (this is the index within Container.inventorySlots, NOT the index within the IInventory)
 * **GridSize**: The size of the crafting grid (probably 9)
 * **HideButtons**: If you don't want Crafting Tweak's buttons to show up (but you want the hotkeys to work), set this to true